Soapbox/simon/README.md

     artisan                Proxies the local php artisan command phpunit                Proxies the local phpunit command
-    refresh                Reexecutes migrations and seeds the database bower                  Proxies the local bower command
+    refresh                Reexecutes migrations and seeds the database add                    Adds a new website for the current project remove                 Removes the website for the current project bower                  Proxies the local bower command
     grunt                  Proxies the local grunt command
-    start                  Initialize the development environment
+    permissions            Fix permissions on the app/storage folder (UNIX only) start                  Initialize the development environment
     *                      Run a given Grunt task

   Options:

     -h, --help          output usage information
     -V, --version       output the version number
     -s, --super         Run PHP commands such as PHPUnit and Artisan with HHVM.
-    -u, --up       Run non-Node commands on the Vagrant VM by default
+    -l, --local         Run all commands locally instead of on the Vagrant VM.
+    --subdomain [slug]  Specify a subdomain for the "add" and "remove" commands

 ```